MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences

 \subsection{Node Construction}

-Our goal is to define a graph with multimodal nodes.
-As illustrated in Figure \ref{fig:system}, each modality's input feature vector is passed through a modality-specific Feed-Forward-Network (FFN).
-This allows input from each modality to be transformed into the same embedding size.
-A positional embedding is then added (separately for each modality) to each embedding to encode temporal information.
-The output of this operation becomes a node in the graph.
-Each node is marked with a modality identifier $\pi$, where
+As illustrated in Figure \ref{fig:system}, each modality's input feature vectors are first passed through a modality-specific Feed-Forward-Network.
+This allows feature embeddings from different modalities to be transformed into the same dimension.
+A positional embedding (details in Appendix \ref{sec:appendix}) is then added (separately for each modality) to each embedding to encode temporal information.
+The output of this operation becomes a node $v_i$ in the graph.
+Each node is marked with a modality identifier $\pi_i$, where $\pi_i \in \{\text{Audio, Video, Text}\}$ in our case.